Stanton Chase Managing Partner Çağrı Alkaya Moderates Talk

 Werner: We do a once-a-year assessment of the Board to allow the Board to access itself.
 Those assessments are quite clear and transparent as they have to be provided in writing.
 Of course, when the performance is not good, you have to change a Board member.
 But changing a Board member is difficult and you would not want to do it.
 This assessment also helps the Board to get better and better.
 We try to measure and get a handle on how the Board works as a team — as a supportive unit.
 Everyone should be comfortable.
 As we have quite diverse Board members who could give different views, it is important that members are able to voice their opinions.
 It is the same process when we judge the CEO — there is no difference.

-Owen: I find it difficult to assess quantitative measures because these team members are responsible for creating and leading the company’s vision, so you can’t necessarily check KPI.
+Owen: I find it difficult to assess quantitative measures against a board member’s individual performance because there are not any effective KPIs like the number of ideas generated by one particular board member, unlike the performance of the management team.
 But we have let Board members go in the past.
-Usually, that is because they don’t show up or they participate in discussions but don’t say much.
-The best Board members find you if they have something to say.
+Usually, that was because of poor attendance record or they participated but did not say much.
+The best Board members pro-actively find you if they have something to say.
 And often you can see the level of engagement and value of each Board member by speaking with the CEO or the other members.
+The consensus does not lie.
 Some people will just collect ideas, and unfortunately, that is just not enough.

 Diversity has been a driving force of excellent teams.
 Is that something you value?

 Werner: Yes, by nature, of course, the Board has to be diverse.
 We don’t try to stress it in particular, but my experience is that the more diverse the Board members are, the better the Board will be.
 But it is quite difficult because it is mostly a male-dominated economic environment.